 And it did the job.
 The head of RAF Bomber Command, Arthur Harris, referred to the Lancaster as his “shining sword.”
 The mighty Lanc flew the most famous missions in history, including the Dambusters raid.

 Manned by a crew of seven men (or boys, in many cases), the Lancaster was the only aircraft with the power to carry the gigantic 20,000-pound Grand Slam bomb that created craters the size of small lakes.

 But even loaded to the hilt, the Lanc could fly 280 miles per hour, and it handled like a charm.
 No wonder the crews loved it.

 Here’s a photo of Alberta pilot Ed Kluczny and his crew in front of their Lanc.
-You can read my previous blog post about him by clicking: The Case of the Reluctant Bomb Aimer.
+You can read my previous blog post about him by clicking: The Reluctant Bomb Aimer.

 What happened to more than three thousand Lancasters that survived the war?
 They were picked over for scrap, or doomed to decay.
 For an excellent article by Dave O’Malley on the fate of the Lancasters flown back to Canada, found on the Vintage Wings of Canada website, click: Last Call for the Avro Lancaster.

 About two dozen incomplete Lancasters are displayed at museums in Canada, Australia, New Zealand, the United States and Europe.

 But fortunately, four Lancasters with operational engines still exist.
 Two of them are flying, while it is the fondest hope of many that the other two might find their way into the air again someday.